-Caitie practices in all areas of commercial and business litigation including complex tort and product liability litigation, health care enforcement and defense, and construction law.
-She regularly advises clients in all stages of litigation including the appeals process.
-In addition, Caitie is well versed in e-discovery, and frequently handles large data matters involving litigation, internal investigations, and governmental inquiries.
+Caitie’s practice encompasses all areas of commercial and business litigation with a particular focus on health care enforcement and defense and complex tort and product liability litigation.
+She regularly advises clients in all stages of litigation including appeals, and is well versed in complex e-discovery frequently handling large data matters for litigation, internal investigations, and government inquiries.

-Caitie’s practice focuses on representing pharmaceutical and biotech companies in national product liability cases and defending companies against government investigations of alleged violations of the False Claims Act (FCA) and the Anti-Kickback Statute (AKS), conducting internal investigations, and litigating qui tam FCA cases.
+Caitie’s practice focuses on representing pharmaceutical and biotech companies in national product liability cases, and defending companies against alleged violations of the False Claims Act (FCA) and the Anti-Kickback Statute (AKS), whether those allegations are brought by the government or a relator.
+In addition to advising clients involved in litigation, her practice includes conducting internal investigations and responding to government inquiries and investigative demands.

 She also works with clients to navigate regulatory permitting and application processes.
 She has extensive experience representing clients in administrative agency appeals and in subsequent appeals of agency decisions in state court.
 Caitie regularly works with clients to draft pre- and post- hearing briefs as well as prepare and defend company personnel and expert witnesses during the appeal process.

 Caitie also works with clients in the construction space representing contractors, owners, developers, and authorities in the public and private sectors involving a range of construction-related issues including contract drafting, job problems, terminations, and delay claims.